MyGet/PackageSourceDiscovery/README.md

 * If no NFD is given, the client should assume http://nuget.<currentdomain> as the NFD server.
 * The NFD URL is accesses and downloaded.
 It can contain:
   * HTML containing a `<link rel="nuget" type="application/rsd+xml" href="http://www.xavierdecoster.com"/>` tag.
 This URL should be followed and the NFD manifest parsed.
 Note that multiple tags may exist and should all be parsed.
-  * HTML containing a `<link rel="nuget" type="application/atom+xml" href="http://www.xavierdecoster.com"/>` tag.
-This URL should be treated as a NuGet feed and added as-is.
+  * HTML containing a `<link rel="nuget" type="application/atom+xml" href="http://www.xavierdecoster.com" title="Xavier feed"/>` tag.
+This URL should be treated as a NuGet feed and added as-is, using the title attribute as the feed's title in NuGet package source list.
 No further metadata can be discovered for this feed.
 Note that multiple tags may exist.
   * If the URL directly points to a NuGet Feed Discovery Manifest, we can immediately parse it.

 The client should support entry of a complete NFD URL `<protocol>://<host name>:<port>/<path>` but require only that the host name be entered.
 When less than a full URL is entered, the client should verify if the host returns a NFD manifest or contains a `<link rel="nuget"/>` tag.

-Depending on security, consuming an NFD manifest using the `X-NuGet-ApiKey` header or using basic authentication may yield additional endpoints and API settings.
+Depending on security, consuming an NFD manifest using the `NuGet-ApiKey` header or using basic authentication may yield additional endpoints and API settings.
 For example, MyGet produces the following manifest on an anonymous call to https://www.myget.org/Discovery/Feed/googleanalyticstracker:

 ```xml
 <rsd version="1.0" xmlns:dc="http://purl.org/dc/elements/1.1/" xmlns="http://archipelago.phrasewise.com/rsd">